Susanna Centlivre: Writings 1710–1723

 Centlivre's next two plays, A Gotham Election and A Wife Well Manag'd, were published in 1715 (although A Gotham Election would not be performed until 1724) and fell under her now common theme, political farce.
 These two plays illustrate how Centlivre was ahead of her time with her exemplification of social problems in the theatre.

 In 1716, as a response to a Whig leader's illness and subsequent retirement, Centlivre contributed a poem to a small publication entitled State Poems.
 Her contribution was "Ode to Hygeia".
 She followed this with a series of poems in response to the political climate of the time.
 After attacks by satirist Alexander Pope on Centlivre and others, she and co-author Nicholas Rowe published her next play, The Cruel Gift (December 1716).
 It was her first heroic drama (often considered tragedy): the reception was good, and the play was performed seven times that year.
 In February 1718 Centlivre published A Bold Stroke for a Wife.
 This comical farce was very successful and is considered by some to be her best play.
 It is the only play for which Centlivre claims complete originality.
 (It was not uncommon for dramatists to procure various plot pieces and characters from other works.)

 Continuing her political works, in 1717 Centlivre directed her attention to Charles XII, a Swedish king threatening to attack England.
 She published a poem, entitled "An Epistle from a Lady of Great Britain to the King of Sweden, on the intended Invasion," in response to Charles's threats.
 We have two records of poems to Mr. Rowe (Nicholas) in 1718.
 The first was written during a visit to her hometown of Holbeach and is entitled "From the Country, To Mr. ROWE in Town.
 M.DCC.XVIII."
 The second poem followed Rowe's death and is entitled "A PASTORAL TO THE Honoured Memory of Mr. ROWE."
 The sincerity in the elegy brought Centlivre positive attention.

 In 1719, Centlivre became seriously ill.
 Although the effects of this illness would linger until her death, she continued to write.
 We find two more published poems in 1720.
 Both are included in Anthony Hammond's A New Miscellany of Original Poems, Translations, and Imitations.
 Following this, Centlivre published a poem entitled "A Woman's CASE: in an Epistle to CHARLES JOYE, Esq; Deputy-Governor of the South Sea", that traces her political associations and shines some light on her relationship with her husband.
 She continued to write poetry until her death.
-Her last play, The Artifice, was produced and published in October 1722.
+Her last play, The Artifice, was produced in October 1722 and published the following year.